 by Mike Ratliff

-For I received from the Lord what I also delivered to you, that the Lord Jesus on the night when he was betrayed took bread, and when he had given thanks, he broke it, and said, “This is my body which is for you.
-Do this in remembrance of me.”
-In the same way also he took the cup, after supper, saying, “This cup is the new covenant in my blood.
-Do this, as often as you drink it, in remembrance of me.”
-(1 Corinthians 11:23-25 ESV)
+23 For I received from the Lord that which I also delivered to you, that the Lord Jesus in the night in which He was betrayed took bread; 24 and when He had given thanks, He broke it and said, “This is My body, which is for you; do this in remembrance of Me.”
+25 In the same way He took the cup also after supper, saying, “This cup is the new covenant in My blood; do this, as often as you drink it, in remembrance of Me.”
+1 Corinthians 11:23-25 (NASB)

 Man is a fallen creature.
 He is flawed.
 He is forgetful.
 He is self-focused.
 He is incapable of knowing God without His divine intervention.

-But Joshua said to the people, “You are not able to serve the LORD, for he is a holy God.
-He is a jealous God; he will not forgive your transgressions or your sins.
-If you forsake the LORD and serve foreign gods, then he will turn and do you harm and consume you, after having done you good.”
-(Joshua 24:19-20 ESV)
+19 Then Joshua said to the people, “You will not be able to serve the Lord, for He is a holy God.
+He is a jealous God; He will not forgive your transgression or your sins.
+20 If you forsake the Lord and serve foreign gods, then He will turn and do you harm and consume you after He has done good to you.”
+Joshua 24:19-20 (NASB)